 5.1.1 Random Access procedure initialization

-The Random Access procedure described in this subclause is initiated by a PDCCH order, by the MAC entity itself, or by RRC for the events in accordance with TS 38.300 [2].
+The Random Access procedure described in this subclause is initiated by a PDCCH order, by the MAC entity itself, by L1 indication for beam failure recovery, or by RRC for the events in accordance with TS 38.300 [2].
 There is only one Random Access procedure ongoing at any point in time in a MAC entity.
 The Random Access procedure on an SCell other than PSCell shall only be initiated by a PDCCH order with ra-PreambleIndex different from 0b000000.

 NOTE: If the MAC entity receives a request for a new Random Access procedure while another is already ongoing in the MAC entity, it is up to UE implementation whether to continue with the ongoing procedure or start with the new procedure (e.g. for SI request).

 Editor's note: Editor thinks RAN1 agreements imply PDCCH order as in LTE even though 38.213 does not capture it yet.
 To be confirmed by RAN2.

+Editor’s note: It should be further discussed with RAN1 whether the beam failure recovery triggering is a L1 or MAC procedure.

 RRC configures the following parameters for the Random Access procedure: